The Doggy Gym

-Outside of those differences, the two classes are the same.
-All group classes meet at Atonement Lutheran Church of Beloit, which is at 901 Harrison (downstairs, end of the hall, in the social hall).
+Classes meet at Atonement Lutheran Church of Beloit, which is at 901 Harrison (relatively near Beloit College).
+To enter, go through the side door, then downstairs, to the end of the hall, and into the social hall.

 Quality Training Classes at Less Cost